-SIR salt loads entering the River Murray from the SIR are minimal compared to contributions by downstream irrigation regions 23.
-The SIR also contributes significantly less salt than its allocated limit (DELWP, 2019).
+SIR salt loads entering the River Murray from the SIR are minimal compared to contributions by downstream irrigation regions.
+The SIR also contributes significantly less salt than its allocated limit.

-The Plan balances farm salinity and productivity with removal of salt from the landscape for disposal (Goulburn Broken Region Salinity Pilot Program Advisory Council, 1989) (GBCMA, 2016, p.
-15).
-Saline groundwater and irrigation channel and drain flows are disposed of through tight operational procedures (GMW & GBCMA, 2021)24.
+The Plan balances farm salinity and productivity with removal of salt from the landscape for disposal.
+Saline groundwater and irrigation channel and drain flows are disposed of through tight operational procedures.

-Since 1990, SIR salt loads have notably declined (Jacobs, 2018)25: a drier climate and large-scale water-use efficiency projects have significantly reduced water flows and associated salt in SIR channels and drains that outfall into the River Murray.
+Since 1990, SIR salt loads have notably declined: a drier climate and large-scale water-use efficiency projects have significantly reduced water flows and associated salt in SIR channels and drains that outfall into the River Murray.

-The Goulburn Broken Water Quality Strategy (Goulburn Broken River Environment and Water Quality Committee, 1997) implemented between 1996 and 2016 reduced nutrient loads and therefore blue-green algae blooms.
+The Goulburn Broken Water Quality Strategy implemented between 1996 and 2016 reduced nutrient loads and therefore blue-green algae blooms.

-As for salt, nutrient loads have also been reduced by the decline in water volumes outfalling into streams from channels and drains (GMW, 2019)26.
+As for salt, nutrient loads have also been reduced by the decline in water volumes outfalling into streams from channels and drains.
 As well as a drier climate, actions directly implemented under the Plan or influenced by the Plan have been major contributors to nutrient reduction.
+Improvements in water quality has been a huge win for the community.
+We've seen an 80 per cent decrease in the phosphorus load, which is one of the Plan's real achievements.